 This weekly progress report template is intended to measure the percentage of time a particular product has been available for sale on shelves.
 In most cases, this metric is measured by auditing the available products in the store or by conducting a deeper analysis of the inventory.

-This is an important FMCG KPI to be measured on a weekly basis as it allows you to understand at which frequency some specific items are being sold and plan your stocking and inventory strategies accordingly.
+This is an important FMCG KPI to be measured on a regular basis as it allows you to understand at which frequency some specific items are being sold and plan your stocking and inventory strategies accordingly.
 If a customer arrives at the supermarket and does not find what they are looking for repeatedly they will simply move to the next one.

 - On-time In full Deliveries

 In this next weekly report sample, we look at the supply chain delivery performance within the FMCG industry.
 This report tracks different levels of delivery including the quality standards, time to be delivered, and quantity delivered.
-Keeping track of this report weekly can be helpful for supermarkets to measure the performance of suppliers, as it allows them to determine if some are not delivering the expected service.
+Keeping track of this every week can be helpful for supermarkets to measure the performance of suppliers, as it allows them to determine if some are not delivering the expected service.

-We covered weekly reports templates for a diverse range of business functions, industries, and platforms.
+We covered templates for a diverse range of business functions, industries, and platforms.
 If you want to see more than 80+ interactive reports then browse our list of dashboard examples and find the ones that better suit your business.
 Now we will go to the final section of this guide, where we will provide you with some tips for the perfect weekly reports format.